emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Archer's Aim
 Ranged\
 1 action\
 You slow down, focus, and take a careful shot.
 Make a Ranged Strike.
-You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition.
+You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition and any circumstance bonus to the targets AC provided by cover.

 ### Battle Medecine
 Heal\
 1 action\
 You can patch up wounds, even in combat.
 Attempt a DC 15 Medecine check.
 On a success, a target within 2m of you regains 4d8+4 hp.
 You can use this Flourish three times per day.

-### Bestial transformation
-Nature, Polymorph, Spell\
-Quick action\
-You partly transform into a terrifying beast.
-For 1 minute, you can't perform any flourishes and takes a -2 status penalty to all intelligence saving throws.
-During this time, you can use an action to make an Strike that deals 1d12 + 5 slashing damage.
-You use a +7 attack modifier for this Strike, which increases to +8 at 2nd level, +9 at 4th level, +10 at 6th level, +11 at 8th level, and +12 at 10th level.
-The damage for this Strike increases to 1d12 + 7 at 4th level, and to 1d12 + 10 at 8th level.

 ### Bless
 Buff, Spell\